-Description: Policy Briefings will form important exploitation products and facilitate the inclusion of the results and findings of the AMBER project into European policy, for example, the WFD.
-During the 4-year span of the AMBER project, three policy briefings will be delivered and distributed for exploitation.
-The briefings will be written by WP1, WP2 and WP4 and redacted by WP5 together with the project manager.
-Their subjects are listed in Table 7 below.
-The precise timing for the policy briefings will be aligned with opportunities for interaction with policy cycles,
+Description: Policy Briefings will form important exploitation products and help to include the results and findings of the AMBER project into European policy, like for instance the WFD.
+During the 4-year span of the AMBER project three policy briefings will be delivered and distributed for exploitation.
+The briefings will be written by WP1, WP2 and WP4 and redacted by the WP5 together with the project manager.
+Their subjects are listed in the table below.
+The precise timing for the policy briefings are not yet defined in this stage of the project, since it coincides with opportunities for interaction with policy cycles.
+This information will be defined by the respective WP leaders together with the project manager later in the project.